-The same very large active mutual fund management firm correctly points out that “fees don’t stand out as much when equity markets are churning out big returns year after year.”
-Of course, but does a strong market alone justify the fees in the first place?
+Consider fees.
+Active management fees don’t stand out as much when equity markets are pumping out big returns year after year.
+They disappear like vapor.
+But does a strong market alone justify the management fees in the first place?
 Fees relative to a particular fund in a bull run is one thing, but what about ALL other active funds, or ETFs with lower fees over the long haul?
 Is it good enough that investors don’t notice the high fees they are paying because of relative short term performance?

 And what this active manager’s statement completely ignores is how investors behave in times of turmoil.
 Sure, you may have a great run going, but what do far too many investors do when there’s trouble?
 That’s right.
-Bail.
+They bail.
 Check the annual Dalbar studies on the difference between investment performance and investor performance.
 The gap is alarming.

 They state that, “the pendulum has swung too far toward passive…,” which means that it has swung too far from active managers as more investors wake up to facts.
-The pendulum has indeed swung very far, for many positive reasons to go passive, but it the swing over to passive marches forward to a very fast drumbeat, and the active managers are worried.
+The pendulum has indeed swung very far, for many positive reasons to go passive, but the swing over to passive marches forward to a very fast drumbeat, and the active managers are worried.